OceanGlidersCommunity/LearningGitHub/training_session_03.md

 # Introduction
 - Everyone 1 min self introduction, what you are working on at the moment
+- Show us a plot of your data

 # OceanGliders Best Practice effort
 - Outline of ongoing activities